 He started at The World Famous Comedy Store and was made a Regular by owner Mitzi Shore the first time she saw him.

-Rick is the head writer and host of a sketch comedy radio show called, "Keeping It Weird", which ran on a CBS affiliated FM radio station for three years from 2013-2015, and is currently on its own network at www.kiwradio.com.
-He was also a writer and cast member for the long-running "West Coast Funnies", which is the west coast's answer to "Saturday Night Live".
+Rick is the creator and writer of "KIWTV", which is an animated sketch comedy series on Amazon Prime (and a ROKU channel).
+In addition, he was a writer and cast member for the long-running "West Coast Funnies", which is the west coast's answer to "Saturday Night Live".

 Rick Gene's act has been described as "clean and edgy" and "original and hilarious" by comedy bookers and audiences.